Proofpoint TAP

 InsightIDR only generates alerts for message events when the value for the imposterScore field, phishScore field, or malwareScore field is greater than 60.
 InsightIDR does not generate alerts for spam messages, even if the spamScore field is greater than 60.
 InsightIDR also does not generate alerts for the messagesBlocked field as there is no user action required.

-To learn more about Proofpoint TAP, see their API: https://help.proofpoint.com/Threat_Insight_Dashboard/API_Documentation/SIEM_API
+To learn more about Proofpoint TAP, visit their API documentation at: https://help.proofpoint.com/Threat_Insight_Dashboard/API_Documentation/SIEM_API

 Proofpoint TAP Query Limits